bmrb-io/rcs/survey/README.txt

 ####RUNNING####

-To run the default analysis, run noe_analysis.py .
-It has been tested on Python 3.8.0
+To run the default analysis, first do mkdir proteins mkdir output to create the directories where information to build the proteins will be stored.
+Then run noe_analysis.py .
+It has been tested on
+Python 3.8.0

 The output will list the various exceptions raised during the analysis.
 These